knobs-dials/straceD/README.md

 ## straceD

-Meant as an automatic 'what programs are making my drives churn so hard, and why?'
+Intended as an automatic 'what programs are making my drives churn so hard, and why?'

-It periodically checks for processes that are in D state (uninterruptable sleep, typically "waiting on IO" and then usually "waiting on disk"), straces them if they keep doing that, and stops stracing (and gives a summary) when they stop doing so, or you press Ctrl-C (also helps summaries on processes that rarely or never exit, like databases and other daemons).
+Periodically checks for processes that are in D state (uninterruptable sleep, typically "waiting on IO" and then usually "waiting on disk"), straces them if they keep doing that, and stops stracing (and gives a summary) when they stop doing so OR you press Ctrl-C (also helps summaries on processes that rarely or never exit, like databases and other daemons).

 By default you get a summary (strace's -c argument) when it stops for any of those reasons.